AnswerDotAI/fastmigrate/README.md

 Here's how it works for a user.

 In a directory containing a `.fastmigrate` file (which will generally be the project root), the user calls `fastmigrate`.
-By default, this will look off the current directory for a migrations subdirectory called `migrations` and a database in `data/database.db`.
+By default, this will look off of `./migrations/` for migration scripts and off of `./data/database.db` for a database.
 These values can also be overriden by CLI arguments or by values set in the `.fastmigrate` configuration file, which is in ini format.

 It will then detect every validly-named file in the migrations directory, select the ones with version numbers greater than the current db version number, and apply the files in alphabetical order, updating the db's version number as it proceeds, stopping if any migration fails.